Meg White: Later works and disbandment (2007–2011)

 The White Stripes released their sixth and final album, Icky Thump, in 2007.
-Winning the Grammys for Best Alternative Music Album and Best Rock Song, the album was praised by the critics and saw the band returning to styles present on their first album.
-White spoke on the bagpipe-heavy track "St. Andrew (This Battle Is in the Air)" and provided backing vocals across the album.
+Winning the Grammys for Best Alternative Music Album and Best Rock Song, the album was praised as the band returned to styles present on the band's first two albums.
+In addition to drumming, White played a 1959 Univox synth, spoke on the bagpipe-heavy track "St. Andrew (This Battle Is in the Air)" and provided backing vocals across the album.
+She was greatly praised by Alexis Petridis for her drumming, while "St. Andrew" was ambivalently received by critics; NME dubbed her spoken performance "frantic" and "the weirdest thing" the band ever recorded, and Spin's Brian Raftery called it "a waste of hard-drive space."

-In the summer of 2007, before a show in Southaven, Mississippi, Ben Blackwell (Jack's nephew and the group's archivist) recalls that Meg approached him and said: "This is the last White Stripes show".
+In the summer of 2007, before a show in Southaven, Mississippi, Ben Blackwell (Jack's nephew and the group's archivist) recalls that Meg approached him and said: "This is the last White Stripes show."
 He asked if she meant of the tour, but she responded: "No. I think this is the last show, period."
 On September 11, 2007, the White Stripes announced via their website that they were canceling 18 tour dates due to White's acute anxiety.
+In an interview with Music Radar, Jack explained that Meg's acute anxiety had been due to the combination of a very short pre-tour rehearsal time—that was further reduced by the birth of his son—and a hectic, multi-continental touring schedule.
 The following day, the duo canceled the remainder of their 2007 UK tour dates as well.
-Jack worked with other artists in the meantime, but Meg remained largely out of the public eye, though she participated in releasing limited-edition Holga cameras stylized around the White Stripes in February 2008, and appeared briefly onstage during an encore set of a Detroit show with one of Jack's bands, the Raconteurs, in June 2008.
-In an interview with Music Radar, Jack explained that Meg's acute anxiety had been due to the combination of a very short pre-tour rehearsal time—that was further reduced by the birth of his son—and a hectic, multi-continental touring schedule.
-He explained: "I just came from a Raconteurs tour and went right into that, so I was already full-speed.
-Meg had come from a dead-halt for a year and went right back into that madness."